chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/_index.md

 <p>The Dess-Martin oxidation is a method used to oxidize primary alcohols to aldehydes and secondary alcohols to ketones using the Dess-Martin periodinane (DMP), a hypervalent iodine compound.
 This reagent is known for its mild conditions, high selectivity, and efficiency, making it a valuable tool in organic synthesis.<a href="#fn1" id="ref1-anchor" class="superscript">1</a></p>

 {{< callout type="info">}}
-This page is a directory containing Dess-Martin Oxidation Variations, reagent details derived from publications and a tribute to the principal investigator Dr. J.C Martin.
+This page is a directory containing Dess-Martin Oxidation Variations, reagent details derived from publications and a tribute to the principal investigator Dr. J.C.
+Martin.
 {{< /callout >}}

 ## Dess Martin Oxidation Variation Overviews